DarkCreekWay/DirectoryStructures/src/CLI/_app.docs/docs/en/readme.md

 The application was not tested with Long Pathnames Support (Path length > 260) If the maximum path length exceeds 260 chars, the result is not known.

+* Directory properties and attributes

+The application does not implement any support for Directory property or attributes handling.

 * NTFS Access Control Lists

 The application does not implement any ACL related functionality.